kodekloudhub/certified-kubernetes-administrator-course/docs/17-tips-and-tricks/docs/02-client--for-testing-network-things.md

 * nslookup
 * netstat
 * dig
+* telnet
+* nc

 and many more.

 You run it like so.
 Commit the image name to memory - this image is a lifesaver!
+There is nothing to stop you using it in the exam.

 ```
 kubectl run tester --image wbitt/network-multitool